Topzle Topzle

 5. In 1976, Brian denied that it was a conscious decision for the group to become more democratic.

-6. Later, as he remembered the album's recording for his 2016 memoir, he wrote that "these were not pleasant memories for a
+6. In his 2016 memoir, he said of such recording sessions, "these were not pleasant memories for any of us."
+Music journali

 7. The new "Wind Chimes" coda also shares the same melody as the ending of "Holidays", a Smile instrumental, while "Fall Br